alvivi/lyah-es/content/Funciones.rst

     max' :: (Ord a) => a -> a -> a
     max' a b | a > b = a | otherwise = b

 ¡Arg!
 No se lee fácilmente.
-Sigamos adelante, vamos a implementar nuestro propio ``compare`` usando guardas. ::
+Sigamos adelante.
+Vamos a implementar nuestro propio ``compare`` usando guardas. ::

     myCompare :: (Ord a) => a -> a -> Ordering